Elevational Range Shifts Across Space and Time

-As temperatures continue rising globally, many species have begun shifting their distribution upslope and/or poleward.
-However, species are responding in idiosyncratic ways, and species across their geographic ranges don’t always shift in the same direction.
-I am interested in the following: 1) What are the extrinsic factors, and associated physiological mechanisms, that underlie elevational range shifts?
-2) Why do some species shift while others do not?
-3) Do average conditions, or climatic extremes, determine limits? and 4) Why does a species shift in certain areas but not others?
-Currently, I am working on identifying the drivers of warm-edge (i.e. lower elevation) retractions of American pikas (Ochotona princeps) at their range core here in North America.
-Managers will be able to use the results of this work to understand the greater extent of elevational shifts across the region, identify areas of greatest future extirpation risk, and apply this information in conservation planning for this species and others.
+As temperatures continue rising globally, many species are shifting their distribution upslope and/or poleward.
+However, species are responding in idiosyncratic ways, and populations often don’t shift in the same direction across their geographic range.
+Accordingly, I am interested in the drivers of range shifts and the traits that may allow species to adapt in situ.
+Further, I am interested in developing novel methods to more accurately forecast which species will shift soonest and where they may move.
+Managers will be able to use the results of this work to understand the greater extent of elevational shifts across the region, identify areas of greatest future extirpation risk, and apply this information in conservation planning across taxa.

 As species shift on the landscape to track shifting environmental conditions, changes in community composition are expected to grow more widespread.
 The distributional losses of some species may open up niches for other species to now fill.
 To this end, I am interested in how shifts in species’ distributions shape new community assemblages and how species traits might inform who will be a climate change ‘winner’ vs ‘loser’ in new habitats.
 Species can vary drastically in their thermal tolerances and other physiological limits so utilizing species-level traits may be one avenue to assess which species are disproportionately vulnerable to climate change while others are not.